tbreunung/Freak-wave-forecasting/README.md

 # Content
 This repository provides code to reproduce the findings and figures of [1].

+# Video
+A presentation accompanying our research can be found at https://www.youtube.com/watch?v=oowTL6Gjuz8

 # Citation
 Please cite [1] or [2] if you use any of these codes for your own work.